setaman/vue-ellipse-progress/README.md

   },
   {
     progress: 50, // required for each circle
-    animation: "loop 1500 500"  // you can set almost any option that will be specific to this circle }
+    animation: "rs 1500 500"  // you can set almost any option that will be specific to this circle }
 }
 ```